We publish the Canberra Historical Journal and Canberra History News. We also host the popular Canberra & District History Facebook page.

 From 1975 to date the journal is indexed and reproduced online in full text as part of the Humanities and Social Sciences collection of the Informit database compiled by RMIT.
 It is available in full text to Informit subscribers, including libraries, and in abstract to users of the National Library's eResources.
 Articles may be downloaded on the payment of a fee.

 The Journal is mailed free of charge to Society members.
-Current and previous issues are available for sale.
+Current and previous issues are available for sale either as hard copies or digitally.
 See details at the CDHS Shop.

 Canberra History News

 More than a newsletter, this publication keeps you up to date with events and research by members.
 First published in 1957, Canberra History News is published every three months.